JochenKalmbach/StackWalker/README.md

 ## Introduction

-In some cases you need to display the callstack of the current thread or your are just interested in the callstack of other threads / processes.
+In some cases you need to display the callstack of the current thread or you are just interested in the callstack of other threads / processes.
 Therefore I wrote this project.

 The goal for this project was the following: